 The four-storey building, held under Ascendas Real Estate Investment Trust (Ascendas Reit), underwent a major upgrade to achieve best-in-class energy efficiency standard.
 LogisTech’s installation of solar panels at its rooftop is estimated to generate over 2,000 megawatt hour (MWh) of energy per year.
 The energy generated onsite will be used to power the building.
 In total, the SLE building is expected to save over 3,900 MWh each year, equivalent to the annual electricity consumption of about 918 four-room Housing & Development Board (HDB) flats.

 Other newly implemented initiatives include a highly efficient water-cooled chiller plant that can achieve a performance of 0.62 kW/RT, and air handling units with estimated efficiency of 0.18 kW/RT, resulting in a major improvement in the energy efficiency of the building.
-LogisTech has also implemented a smart facilities management system which automatically detects, diagnose and informs the building’s operations team for quicker rectification.
+LogisTech has also implemented a smart facilities management system which automatically detects, diagnoses and informs the building’s operations team for quicker rectification.

 Ms Lynette Leong, Chief Sustainability Officer, CapitaLand Group said: “CapitaLand’s focus on sustainability is about achieving leadership in the areas of ESG, while combating the negative impact of climate change.
 Our green loans, attaining the first BCA’s SLE certification for logistic buildings and using 100% renewable energy to power CapitaLand’s corporate offices are some of the ways in which we are extending the frontiers in sustainable finance, innovation and future-proofing our properties.
-These actions also dovetail with our aim to contribute to Singapore’s goal to half 2030 peak greenhouse gas emissions by 2050 and achieving net zero emissions, as soon as viable in the second half of the century.”
+These actions also dovetail with our aim to contribute to Singapore’s goal to halve 2030 peak greenhouse gas emissions by 2050 and achieving net zero emissions, as soon as viable in the second half of the century.”

 Mr Neo Choon Keong, Deputy Chief Executive Officer (Industry Development) for Singapore’s Building and Construction Authority said: “CapitaLand has been a great, supportive industry partner in championing environmental sustainability in the built environment.
 BCA and the Singapore Green Building Council (SGBC) are working closely with like-minded partners like CapitaLand to co-create the Singapore Green Building Masterplan 2020, which will chart the next phase of our green building journey.
 Together, we will push the boundaries to achieve buildings that are super low energy.
 We will also encourage more building owners to come on board so that the sector continues to play a major role in mitigating climate change and putting Singapore on the world map as a global leader in sustainable buildings, whilst providing a highly liveable built environment for Singaporeans.”